Nithish1527/blog-app/README.md

-# Blog App - React Authentication & CRUD
+# Blog App

-A modern, production-grade React blog application with JWT authentication, protected routes, and full CRUD operations for blog posts.
+A blog application with JWT authentication, protected routes, and full CRUD operations for blog posts.

 ## 🌟 Features